ne0lith/cyberdrop-dl_looper/readme.md

 This environment assumes a few things:
 - You are **not** using macOS.
+  - Currently only supports windows + linux.
 - You are using the new v5 start file.
 - You are using the Default profile.
   - If not the Default profile:
     - You have set your profile as the default profile in cyberdrop's UI.
-    - You replace "Default" with your profile name in `looper_mods.bat`.
+    - You replace "Default" with your profile name in `looper_mods`.
 - Python can be run by entering "python" in your cmd/terminal.
   - "python3" if on linux.